TSSSaver/TSSSaver/README.md

 Pretty crappy code as of now<br><br>
 Licensed under MIT License.
 Yes, yes, it is licensed under MIT License.<br>
 Exceptions in the licensing:<br>
-@jakeajames (twitter) or "Arshia Shojaian" is not allowed to use any of the code here.
+@Jakeashacks (twitter) or "Jake James" is not allowed to use any of the code here.

 Preview: https://tsssaver.1conan.com